How to Turn Research Into a Short Video

 Research is allowed to be broad, evidence-heavy, and layered.
 A short video cannot be.

 A short video has much tighter constraints.
 It has less time, less room for qualification, and far less tolerance for detours.
-The viewer is deciding, moment by moment, whether the sequence is clear enough to keep watching.
+The viewer is not sitting down to inspect the whole argument.
+They are deciding, moment by moment, whether the sequence is clear enough to keep watching.

 That means the job is not to squeeze the entire research set into a shorter container.
 It is to decide which part of the research actually deserves to survive the format change.